Asteroid 1979 XB

 Rise and Set Times

-Today's rise, transit and set times of Asteroid 1979 XB from Bexleyheath, United Kingdom (all times relative to the local timezone Europe/London):
+The following table lists today's rise, transit and set times of asteroid 1979 XB from Aluniş, Romania (all times relative to the local timezone Europe/Bucharest):

 If you need to access this information frequently for your observations, you can create a simple customized Quick Access page, so that you can easily bookmark it in your browser favorites or add a shortcut to your mobile phones' home screen.